mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/pipelines/settings-tab.png" alt="" class="image-border" >}}

-The **Settings** tab lets you configure pipeline run users.
+The **Settings** tab lets you configure user settings.
+You must configure your API key and personal access token (PAT) before you can activate or run your first pipeline, but you only need to set these up once.
+The settings configured here apply to all future pipeline runs across all of your apps.

+#### 3.3.1 Configuring User Settings

 Click **Setup** to launch the **Setup** dialog box.
-Then, enter your email, API key, and personal access token (PAT).
-You must set this up before you can run your first pipeline, but the settings configured here will apply to all future pipeline runs across all of your apps.

-The PAT scope is `mx:modelrepository:write`, `mx:webhook:read`, `mx:webhook:write`, and `mx:deployment:write`.
+Then, enter your email, API key, and PAT.

+Your PAT should have the following scope:

+* Deployment Mendix Cloud – `mx:deployment:write`
+* Model Repository – `mx:modelrepository:write`
+* Webhook Portal – `mx:webhook:read` and `mx:webhook:write`

 Without the right scope, the pipeline runs may fail.

-For security reasons, the API key and PAT values are not displayed once they are saved; you can see a {{% icon name="checkmark-circle" %}} icon if the values are saved and a {{% icon name="remove-circle" %}} icon if no values are saved.
+For security reasons, the API key and PAT values are not displayed once they are saved; instead, you see a {{% icon name="checkmark-circle" %}} icon in the overview table if the values are saved and a {{% icon name="remove-circle" %}} icon if no values are saved.

 To change your API key and PAT, click **Delete** and then **Setup** to relaunch the **Setup** dialog box and provide new values as described above.

-{{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/pipelines/user-setup.png" alt="" width=60% class="image-border" >}}

 ## 4 Read More